 The song itself has an underlying feeling of “I love you so I want to change myself for you and meet you halfway” which, for those that have followed the drama CDs is a big moment in Judah’s character development.

 Now exploring the oldies but goodies you’ll come across “TSK!!
 TSK!!”, the most aggressive rock tune in Judah’s repertoire (at least, so far).

 The guitar riffs are imposing from the get-go, the drums pack quite the punch in the verses and the bassline is punchy throughout.

 The song goes full-throttle in the chorus, with overdriven guitars sharing the spotlight with the bassy drums.
 The breakdown in the bridge will stand out for its loud and aggressive tone, lending a bit of inspiration from nu-metal in there.

-Soma Saito delivers a rocking performance that starts with annoyance at its core, hence the tongue click as the guitars introduce you to the first verse.
+Soma Saito delivers a rocking performance that starts with an annoyance at its core, hence the tongue clicks as the guitars introduce you to the first verse.